 If you are looking for some specific property recs: after two recent visits the Wyndham and Wyndham Garden Lake Buena Vista have made my recommended Disney World resorts list.
 Wyndham also has a ton of properties in Hawaii that could offer great value at 15,000 points a night.
 And there’s always New York City…

 And here’s my advice to Wyndham: you be you.
 Forget the silly stunts that are only going to get exploited by expert travel hackers.
 You’ll just get a black eye from boxing above your weight class.
-Follow Ken Bone’s example and wear your Christmas sweater on national television with pride.
+Just keep chugga-chugga ing along and you’ll get to the top of the hill.

 The Deal Mommy is a proud member of the Saverocity network.